-The cultural hub in the midland of Sri Lanka (Day 21 & 22)
+Kandy – the cultural hub in the midland of Sri Lanka (Day 21 & 22)

-Lions Rock in Sigiriya (Day 23)
+The Lion Rock in Sigiriya (Day 23)

 The less touristic path: Visiting the North of Sri Lanka

 Although some locals will be very friendly, some are less welcoming so be prepared for staring eyes.
-I feel kind of bad saying this on a public blog, but that’s what I would say to a friend too.
+I feel kind of bad saying this on a public blog, but that’s what I would say to a friend, too.

 If you accept this, I’m sure you can have a wonderful time here.
 See here the things to do during your visit to Jaffna.